telerik/winforms-docs/rangeselector/properties-and-events.md

 {{endregion}}

->note To take all advantages of __RadRangeSelector__ - like scales, track bar and controlling the associated control without any additional implementation, the element of associated control should implement the __IRangeSelectorElement__ interface.
+>tip To take all advantages of __RadRangeSelector__ - like scales, track bar and controlling the associated control without any additional implementation, the element of associated control should implement the __IRangeSelectorElement__ interface.
 By design if the associated control implements the __IRangeSelectorControl__ the returned element should implement the __IRangeSelectorElement__ interface as well.
 For all controls that not implement the __IRangeSelectorControl__ interface the associated elements will be their RootElement.
 >

 If you want to associate only element without control you can use the following approach: